fetlife/help/03_pictures-videos-and-writings/03_how-do-i-edit-the-settings-and-privacy-options-on-my-picture-or-video.md

 1. Visiting the "Options" menu link located beneath the caption of the picture or video that you want to change
 2. Selecting “Edit” to update the caption, add or remove tags, or change your privacy options
-3. Selecting “Set as Avatar” to make the picture your main profile picture
-4. Selecting “Close Comments” to remove the option for people to comment on that picture or video (You can reopen comments in the same way)
+3. Selecting “Close Comments” to remove the option for people to comment on that picture or video (You can reopen comments in the same way)